OUR SCHOOL BUILDINGS

 The original Victorian building houses one main classroom, the library, the learning mentor area, the main office and reception, pupil toilets and cloakroom area and the staffroom.
 This part of the school has been extensively remodelled and refurbished over the last few years.

 The school site continues upwards through garden areas to the playground where there are two recently refurbished demountable classrooms, a large hall, a multi-purpose study room, a new library area and an outdoor classroom.
-The reception/Year 1 classroom has an outdoor shelter attached, a separate play area for indoor – outdoor learning, a large play house and an outdoor run and hutch for their guinea pigs.
+The reception/Year 1 classroom has an outdoor shelter attached, a separate play area for indoor – outdoor learning including a large play house, and various activities to support children with their learning.

-The hall is used for collective worship, dinner time, PE activities, drama and dance activities, the teaching of specialist groups, extra curricular activities, school family days and out-of-school activities.
+The hall is used for collective worship, dinner time, PE activities, drama and dance activities, the teaching of specialist groups, extra curricular activities and out-of-school activities.

 Both sites can be hired for community use in the evenings, during school holidays and at weekends.